w3c/wai-wcag-em/procedure.md

 **Reminder:** In the majority of situations, using this methodology alone does not result in [WCAG 2 conformance claims](https://www.w3.org/TR/WCAG22/#conformance-claims) for the target digital product; see [Relation to WCAG 2 Conformance Claims](#context) for more background.

 Product owners may wish to make public statements about the outcomes from evaluations following this methodology.
 This can be done when at least every non-optional methodology requirement is satisfied, the conformance target defined in [Step 1.2.
-Define the Conformance Target](#step1b) is satisfied by all samples audited (in [Step 4: Audit the Selected Sample](#step4)), and the product owner commits to ensuring the validity and maintaining the accuracy of the evaluation statement made.
+Define the Conformance Target](#step1b) is satisfied by all samples evaluated (in [Step 4: Evaluate the Selected Sample](#step4)), and the product owner commits to ensuring the validity and maintaining the accuracy of the evaluation statement made.

 An evaluation statement according to this methodology includes at least the following information: